python-zeroconf/python-zeroconf/README.rst

   object was created

 * Simplify DNSPointer processing in ServiceBrowser (#386) @bdraco

-* Breaking change: Ensure listeners do not miss initial packets if Engine starts too quickly (#387) @bdraco

-  When manually creating a zeroconf.Engine object, it is no longer started automatically.
-  It must manually be started by calling .start() on the created object.

-  The Engine thread is now started after all the listeners have been added to avoid a race condition where packets could be missed at startup.

 * Ensure the cache is checked for name conflict after final service query with asyncio (#382) @bdraco